Gibberella zeae: Management

 The control of this disease can be achieved using a combination of the following strategies: fungicide applications, resistance breeding, proper storage, crop rotation, crop residue tillage, and seed treatment.
-The correct usage of fungicide applications against Fusarium head blight (FHB) can reduce the disease by 50 to 60 percent.
+The correct usage of fungicide applications against fusarium head blight (FHB) can reduce the disease by 50 to 60 percent.
 Fusarium refers to a large genus of soil fungi that are economically important due to the profound effects they have on crops.
 Application of fungicides is necessary at early heading date for barley and early flowering for wheat, where the early application can limit the infection of the ear.
 Barley and wheat differ in fungicide application because of their differences in developmental traits.
 Some biofungicides control FHB.
 Scaglioni et al., 2019 extract phenols from Spirulina spp. and demonstrate growth retardation by 25% (per weight).
 The disease generally develops late in the season or during storage, so fungicide use is only effective in the early season.
 Management against insect pests such as ear borers, for corn, will also reduce the infection of the ear from wounds caused by insect feeding.

 Cultivating a variety of hosts that are resistant to FHB is one of the most evidence-based and cost-effective ways to manage the disease.
 Using varieties that have looser tusks that cover the ear are less vulnerable to FHB.
 Once the crop has been harvested, it is essential to store it at low moisture, below 15%, as this will reduce the appearance of Gibberella zeae and Fusarium species in storage.

 Avoiding the planting of small grain crops following other small grain crops or corn and tillage of crop residue minimizes the chances of FHB in environmentally favorable years.
 The rotation of small grains with soybean or other non-host crops has proven to reduce FHB and mycotoxin contamination.
 Crop rotation with the tillage of residue prevents crops from remaining to infect on the soil surface.
 Residues can provide an overwintering medium for Fusarium species to cause FHB.
 As a result, the chances of infection are greatly improved in the succeeding small grain crop.
 If minimal or no tillage occurs, the residue spreads and allows the fungus to overwinter on stalks and rotted ears of corn and produce spores.

 The seeds (kernels) that colonize with the fungus have less resistance because of poor germination.
 Planting certified or treated seeds can reduce the amount of seedling blight, which is caused by the seeds colonized with the fungus.
-If it is necessary to replant seeds that were harvested from a FHB infected field, then the seeds should be treated to avoid reoccurrence of the infection.
+If it is necessary to replant seeds that were harvested from an FHB infected field, then the seeds should be treated to avoid reoccurrence of the infection.